Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/inria.md

 <img src="{{ 'assets/img/myg.png' | relative_url }}" alt="Myg" />
 </p>

 ## Labyrinth

 [Labyrinth](https://github.com/Enzo-Demeulenaere/Labyrinth) is an implementation of the Labyrinth board game for Pharo for 2 to 4 local players.
-THis project was made in 3 weeks in order to be presented at [ESUG](https://esug.org/) 2024, you can find the video of my presentation [here](https://www.youtube.com/watch?v=X5ifOzHkASw&list=PLJ5nSnWzQXi89jwnBCmGPh9xG6shuvuwb&index=10)
+This project was made in 3 weeks in order to be presented at [ESUG](https://esug.org/) 2024, you can find the video of my presentation [here](https://www.youtube.com/watch?v=X5ifOzHkASw&list=PLJ5nSnWzQXi89jwnBCmGPh9xG6shuvuwb&index=10)

 <p>
 <img src="{{ 'assets/img/labyrinth.png' | relative_url }}" alt="labyrinth" />
 </p>

 ## Bloc Demo Browser